 This amazing run is responsible for all Iditarod races and the lifestyles of all mushers as well as saving so many lives in Nome in 1925.

-1968 – Ketchikan High wins 4th straight basketball championship (2009 by Unknown)
+1968 – Ketchikan High wins 4th straight basketball state championship (2009 by Unknown)

 In 1968, Ketchikan High School won its fourth consecutive Alaska state high school basketball championship.